serializingme/website-content/content/post/2023-01-27-anyconnect-inter-process-communication.md

 +++

 In my first deep dive into Cisco AnyConnect (CAC) Secure Mobility Client (see [AnyConnect Elevation of Privileges Part 1][1] and [Part 2][2]), I reversed engineered how CAC made use of a TCP based Inter-Process Communication (IPC) protocol.
 Based on that research, I found a Local Privilege Escalation (LPE) vulnerability (see [CVE-2016-9192][3] and the [proof-of-concept][4] code).
 Yorick Koster and Antoine Goichot followed suit, and using that research also found other vulnerabilities (see [CVE-2020-3153][5], [CVE-2020-3433][6], [CVE-2020-3434][7], and [CVE-2020-3435][8]).
-This post presents the results of my second deep dive, correcting some wrong conclusions about the protocol, further reverse engineering the various IPC messages, and providing some tools that can potentially aid further research.
+This post presents the results of my second deep dive, correcting a wrong conclusion about the protocol, further reverse engineering the various IPC messages, and providing some tools that can potentially aid further research.

 <!--more-->

 ### A Primer and Two Corrections

 First, a small primer on how CAC communicates in between processes, namely `vpnagent.exe`, `vpndownloader.exe`, `vpnui.exe`, `vpncli.exe`, and potentially others.
 For example, the `vpnagent.exe` executable, when running starts listening at `127.0.0.1` on TCP port `62522`.
 It's on this port that it receives the various IPC messages sent by the other executables.
-The messages are based on a Type, Length and Value (TLV) structure and have the following format:
+The messages are based on a Type, Length, and Value (TLV) structure and have the following format:

 ```yaml {linenos=inline}
 Header: